 Ms. Garvey holds a BS in Civil Engineering and an MBA in Finance from Cornell University in Ithaca, New York.

 Steven Goldstein joined the board in 2014 and serves as Co- chair of the Marketing Council.
 He previously chaired the Foundation’s Center for Non-profit Excellence (CNE).
 He is CEO of Amplifi Media, a company focused on digital audio strategies for corporations and podcasters which he founded in 2015.
 Steven previously was a co-founder and Executive VP of Saga communications, a public broadcasting company.
 He is also the co-founder of Sonic Ai, a company which develops “skills” and content for smart speaker devices including Amazon’s Echo.

 Steven serves as a committee member for Autism Speaks of Westchester/Fairfield.
 He has also served as chairman of the Arbitron Advisory Council, and in various positions for the National Association of Broadcasters.

 Steven earned his bachelor’s degree in television and radio from The Ithaca College School of Communications.
 He lives in Westport with his wife, Jennifer, and three children.

-Joel Green joined the board in 2016 and currently serves on the Governance and the Education & Economic Opportunity Program Committees.
+Joel Green joined the board in 2016 and is the Vice-chair of the Governance Committee and a member of the Education-Economic Opportunity Program Committee.

 For more than thirty years Joel has practiced law in Bridgeport concentrating on civil litigation and land use matters successfully representing countless individuals, neighborhood and community groups in an effort to promote responsible development throughout Fairfield County and New Haven County.